paulwib/gulp-ssg/README.md

 ### sort `string`

 A property to sort pages by, defaults to `url`.
-For example, this could be a property like `order` extracted from the YAML front-matter, giving content editors full control over the order of pages.
+For example, this could be a property like `order` extracted from the YAML front-matter.

-### sectionProperties `array`

-A list of properties to extract from index pages to add to the section, defaults to an empty list.
-For example, you could add a `sectionTitle` to front-matter in your `index.md` files, then use this it for link text in your global navigation.

 [gulp]:http://gulpjs.com